-- (A) The proposed use shall be subject to all of the requirements of these regulations pertaining to such use, including but not limited to any district, specific use or general standards, as well as other applicable municipal, state and federal regulations. - (B) An accessory structure such as a garage or barn may be converted to a principal use allowed within the district in which it is located only if the structure conforms to the lot size, setbacks, parking and other requirements applicable to the proposed use and also conforms to limitations on multiple principal uses and structures in Sections 3.07(A), 3.09, 4.09 and others addressing mixed uses. - (C) A conversion or change of use from one permitted to another permitted use which involves the creation of new floor area or changes in minimum lot size and/or dimensional requirements will require a zoning permit to be issued by the Zoning Administrator under Section 6.01. - (D) A conversion or change of use from a permitted to a conditional use, or a conditional use to a different conditional use, may be approved by the Development Review Board subject to conditional use review under Section 5.04.
-Changes or conversions involving non-conforming uses and/or structures also are subject to and will be reviewed under Section 3.08.
+A. The proposed use shall be subject to all of the requirements of these regulations pertaining to such use, including but not limited to any district, specific use or general standards, as well as other applicable municipal, state and federal regulations.

+B. An accessory structure such as a garage or barn may be converted to a principal use allowed within the district in which it is located only if the structure conforms to the lot size, setbacks, parking and other requirements applicable to the proposed use and also conforms to limitations on multiple principal uses and structures in Sections 3.07(A), 3.09, 4.09 and others addressing mixed uses.

+C. A conversion or change of use from one permitted to another permitted use which involves the creation of new floor area or changes in minimum lot size and/or dimensional requirements will require a zoning permit to be issued by the Zoning Administrator under Section 6.01.

+D. A conversion or change of use from a permitted to a conditional use, or a conditional use to a different conditional use, may be approved by the Development Review Board subject to conditional use review under Section 5.04.
+Changes or conversions involving nonconforming uses and/or structures also are subject to and will be reviewed under Section 3.08.

-Section 3.04 Equal Treatment of Housing
+§ 240-3.04.
+Equal treatment of housing.

-Pursuant to the Act [§4412(1)], these regulations shall not have the effect of excluding housing that meets the needs of the population as determined in the Norwich Town Plan or as required under §4382(1)(10) of the Act.
+Pursuant to the Act [§ 4412(1)], these regulations shall not have the effect of excluding housing that meets the needs of the population as determined in the Norwich Town Plan or as required under § 4382(a)(10) of the Act.
 To this end, the following provisions have been incorporated into these regulations.

-- (A) A mobile home shall be considered a single-unit dwelling, and shall meet the same zoning requirements applicable to single-unit dwellings, except when allowed as a temporary structure under Section 3.12 of these regulations.
-No provision of these regulations shall have the effect of excluding mobile homes, modular housing, or other forms of prefabricated housing from the municipality except upon the same terms and conditions as conventional housing is excluded. - (B) Provisions for mobile home parks are established in Section 4.10 of these regulations.
-Provisions for accessory dwellings are made through the allowance of two-unit dwellings in all districts in which one-unit dwellings are allowed. - (C) Provisions for accessory apartments, as required under §4412(1)(E) of the Act, have been made through the allowance of a two-unit dwelling as a permitted use in all districts in which a one-unit dwelling is allowed. - (D) Provision has been made for multi-unit dwellings by allowing such dwellings in designated districts and in Planned Unit Developments. - (E) Residential care or group homes, operated under state licensing or registration, occupied by not more than eight persons who have a handicap or disability as defined in 9 V.S.A. §4501, may constitute a single-unit residential use of a property, providing that multiple residential care or group homes are not located less than 1,000 feet from one another.
+A. A mobile home shall be considered a single-unit dwelling, and shall meet the same zoning requirements applicable to single-unit dwellings, except when allowed as a temporary structure under Section 3.12 of these regulations.
+No provision of these regulations shall have the effect of excluding mobile homes, modular housing, or other forms of prefabricated housing from the municipality except upon the same terms and conditions as conventional housing is excluded.

-Section 3.05 Existing Small Lots
+B. Provisions for mobile home parks are established in Section 4.10 of these regulations.
+Provisions for accessory dwellings are made through the allowance of two-unit dwellings in all districts in which one-unit dwellings are allowed.

+C. Provisions for accessory apartments, as required under 4412(1)(E) of the Act, have been made through the allowance of a two-unit dwelling as a permitted use in all districts in which a one-unit dwelling is allowed.

+D. Provision has been made for multi-unit dwellings by allowing such dwellings in designated districts and in Planned Unit Developments.

+E. Residential care or group homes, operated under state licensing or registration, occupied by not more than eight persons who have a handicap or disability as defined in 9 V.S.A. § 4501, may constitute a single-unit residential use of a property, providing that multiple residential care or group homes are not located less than 1,000 feet from one another.

+§ 240-3.05.
+Existing small lots.

-Any lot that is in existence on the date of enactment of this bylaw may be developed for the purposes permitted in the district in which it is located, even though the small lot no longer conforms to minimum lot size requirements of the bylaw provided that such lot is not less than 1⁄2 of an acre in area with a minimum width or depth of 40 feet.
+Any lot that is in existence on the date of enactment of this bylaw may be developed for the purposes permitted in the district in which it is located, even though the small lot no longer conforms to minimum lot size requirements of the bylaw provided that such lot is not less than 1/8 of an acre in area with a minimum width or depth of 40 feet.

-Section 3.06 Height Requirements
+§ 240-3.06.
+Height requirements.